lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

 Same goes for strings.
 Instead of:

        var = 'ABC'
-       IF var THEN ...
+       IF var THEN  ;* code continues here

 Use:

-       IF var NE '' THEN ...
+       IF var NE '' THEN  ;* code continues here

 - Never hardcode program or subroutine name in error messages etc. Use SYSTEM(40) instead.